bridge-core/bridge-core.github.io/content/docs/extension-docs/index.md

 Navigate to the directory where bridge. stores your projects.
 Choose the project to which you want to add the extension to and navigate to the `.bridge/extensions` folder.
 You can also add extensions globally in the `extensions` folder of bridge.'s root directory.

 Inside this directory, you can create a new folder per extension you want to add.
-Create a new JSON file in the root of your plugin called _manifest.json_ (`.bridge/extensions/<EXTENSION NAME>/manifest.json`).
+Create a new JSON file in the root of your extension called _manifest.json_ (`.bridge/extensions/<EXTENSION NAME>/manifest.json`).

 ## Extension Manifest